Easy Shortcakes Recipe – for Strawberry Shortcake

 - Nutrition information is for shortcakes only.

-- Add flavoring to the shortcakes: 1 teaspoon pure vanilla extract or a teaspoon of orange or lemon zest.
+- Extra flavor: Add 1 teaspoon pure vanilla extract or a teaspoon of orange or lemon zest to the shortcake batter.

-- Sprinkle the tops of the shortcakes before baking with coarse sugar, such as sanding sugar or turbinado sugar for a nice crunchy texture.
+- Add a crunchy top: Sprinkle the tops of the shortcakes before baking with coarse sugar, such as sanding sugar or turbinado sugar for a nice crunchy texture.

-- Replace the buttermilk with a different kind of milk.
+- Milk alternatives: Replace the buttermilk with a different type of milk, such as whole or lowfat milk, or nondairy milk.
 The shortcakes won’t be quite as light but are still delicious.

-- Strawberries aren’t the only fruit that tastes great on shortcakes.
+- Try other fruits: Strawberries aren’t the only fruit that tastes great on shortcakes.
 Try sliced fresh peaches or nectarines, lightly crushed raspberries, or a combination of berries.

 I made the shortcake biscuits and they were awesome.
 I printed the recipe and will use it for other recipes too